Ibero-American Studies: Master's Program 'Communication and Society in Ibero-America' Course Catalog April - July 2026

 FUNDAMENTAL COMPETENCIES

-The course counts as seminar for module 1.
+This course counts as seminar for module 1.

-The course counts as seminar for module 2.
+This course counts as seminar for module 2.

 This counts as seminar for module 2.

-Practical: Communication and Public Spheres in Ibero-America
+Practical: Communication and public spheres in Ibero-America

 This practice studies the public sphere, comprised of the media, civil society, and politics, and looks at their relationships from a communication science perspective.
 The practice, therefore, introduces a selective conceptual vocabulary that is regarded as instrumental to understanding the communicators of political information, such as journalists or today’s ‘users’.
 Further, the practical focuses on characteristics that typically guide the content of the media and political information and serve to uncover structures of the communication itself.